oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 Recall that the sample Java application `asset-manager` uses AWS S3 for image storage and Spring AMQP RabbitMQ for message queuing.
 The `workshop` branch has additional commits that have already migrated the code for **Web Application** with custom code remediation to use Azure Blob Storage and Azure Service Bus, respectively.

-Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom propmt created from existing commits that migrated the **Web Application**.
+Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom prompt created from existing commits that migrated the **Web Application**.

 1. Select **Create prompt from source control**, type **migrate web** to search for the commits that migrated the **Web Application**, and you should see two commits listed:
    * migrate web rabbitmq to azure service bus